Istiak1992/CRM/README.md

 <ul>
 <li>Customer can create order by creating an account in the system.</li>
 <li>Customer's information such as order list, account information, purchasing history, etc can be managed by this application.</li>
 <li>The aim of this application is to help the user to manage customer data easily.
-The application provides user-friendly interface.</li>
+The application provides a user-friendly interface.</li>

 </ul>